 The last method on this list to manage anxiety is to focus on the present moment.
 When anxiety rages over you, it is usually because you are thinking of something that might happen in the future.

 What you can do in this situation is to observe your thoughts without judging them and to keep your focus on what is happening now.
 This method helps by keeping your focus on something different than your thoughts, and anxiety can decrease in intensity.

 The brain cannot focus on more than one thing at a time and this seems to be the reason why anxiety decreases.

-Although these exercises can be efficient on short term, they don’t guarantee healing on long term.
+Although these exercises can be efficient in the short term, they don’t guarantee healing in the long term.

 Some exercises for anxiety may be effective for you, other exercises may not be.
 Some people effectively manage their anxiety at home.
 Other people need specialized support and psychotherapy to manage their anxiety.
 But it is important to know that psychotherapy is needed for the effective treatment of long-term anxiety.